fredmartins12/fredmartins12/README.md

 - 👋 Hi, I’m @fredmartins12
 - 👀 I’m interested in Big data,data science,cloud.
-- 🌱 I'm currently learning data science at UFPB, it's my first period so I know almost nothing yet.
+- 🌱 I'm currently learning data science at UFPB, it's my second period so I know almost nothing yet.
 - 💞️ I try to collaborate in projects focused on agriculture because it is my passion.
 - 📫 How to reach me fredericobmartins@gmail.com